Once you have found and opened a geoprocessing tool, use it by entering parameters and running the tool.

 When a geoprocessing tool is run from the Geoprocessing pane or the Python window, an entry is added to the project's geoprocessing history with details on when the tool was run, the settings that were used, whether the tool completed successfully, and any information, warning, or error messages.

 The Favorites tab in the Geoprocessing pane also has a Recent section that lists tools you have recently run.

 Note:If one of the tools you recently ran is already a favorite, the tool will not be duplicated in the Recent section.

 Open and run multiple tools

 The Geoprocessing pane allows you to open multiple geoprocessing tools, see a list of the open tools, and switch between them.
 To open multiple tools, follow these steps:

 - One geoprocessing tool must already be open to warrant opening a second tool.

-- Click the add button at the top of the Geoprocessing pane to open a menu that lists all open geoprocessing tools.
+- Click the add button in the upper right corner of the Geoprocessing pane to open a menu that lists all open geoprocessing tools.

 - Search for or select another tool and open it.

-- Click the add button at the top of the Geoprocessing pane again to see the list of two open tools.
+- Click the add button in the upper right corner of the Geoprocessing pane to see the list of multiple open tools.